Get all your news in one place.

 Travel

-If you have yet to go skiing this season – or went but were left itching for more – it’s not too late to get a trip in.
-Many skiers worry about lack of snow over the Easter holidays, but their fears are largely misplaced.
-By April, most pistes have a solid, icy base underneath them, guaranteeing at least a strip of snow on even lower runs back into the village.
+Many skiers worry about the lack of snow over the Easter holidays, but their fears are often misplaced.
+By April, plenty of pistes have a solid, icy base underneath them, which allows at least a strip of snow on even lower runs back into the village.

-For the most wintry landscapes, however, head to some of these higher – or more northerly – resorts, most of which only close in May.
+For the most wintry landscapes, here’s a selection of higher – or more northerly – resorts than Europe’s February half-term heavyweights.
+Most are open into May.

 Val Thorens and Orelle, France

 As the world’s biggest ski area, the Trois Vallees is a popular choice.
 Meribel, a pretty village of stone houses, is at the centre of the area, with chichi Courchevel’s wide, immaculately pisted boulevards to the east.
-But for guaranteed snow off piste – and cheaper accommodation – try lofty Val Thorens at the other end of the ski area.
+But for almost guaranteed snow off-piste – and cheaper accommodation – try lofty Val Thorens at the other end of the ski area.
 You can even reach it by Eurostar booking through Travelski.
-There are even cheaper deals to be had in Orelle, which last winter got two new gondolas that whisk you up in 20 minutes to Val Thorens’ highest point, the Cime Caron, at 3,200m.
+There are even cheaper deals to be had in Orelle, which in 2022 got two new gondolas that whisk you up in 20 minutes to Val Thorens’ highest point, the Cime de Caron, at 3,200m.

 Ischgl, Austria